 Troop 103 has a strong history of Eagle Scouts.
 The Troop’s first Scout to earn the Eagle Scout rank was Robert “Ross” Cottingham.
 Mr. Fuller’s first Eagle Scout was Donald Dow in 1952.
 Under Mr. Fuller, 33 Scouts earned the rank of Eagle.
 During Mr. Nunn’s tenure, 103 Scouts earned the rank of Eagle.
 During Mr. Etchberger’s tenure, 29 Scouts earned the rank of Eagle.
 Under Mr. Coppinger’s two tours as Scoutmaster, 14 Scouts earned their Eagle rank.
 Under Doug Marty, another 22 Scouts earned their Eagle rank, and under Mr. Reeves’ short tenure thus far, 25 Scouts have earned the rank of Eagle Scout!

-We are getting close to having 250 Eagle Scouts that have passed through the Scouting program in Troop 103 in the past 95 years!!!
+We are currently at 256 Eagle Scouts and the end of 2019 that have passed through the Scouting program in Troop 103 in the past 95 years!!!
 The best is yet to come!